vinod-amagi/amgdoc/schedule-automation.md

 * Copy schedule and replace commercials for a specific geography or market

 * Copy schedule and remove specific contents that have licensing limitations

+## Scheduled Rescue

+Autmatically fill **holes** in the schedule with the rescue contents available in the media library.
+A **hole** is a portion of the schedule where no content is scheduled.
+A **rescue** asset is a content that is identified to play in case of an emergency.
+Amagi CLOUDPORT provides mechanism to define specific types of contents as *filler* and *wheeler* contents.